VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 Triple/quad fans is used more for <i>even</i> airflow than <i>raw</i> airflow.
 In fact you will likely not be able to run them at 100% without outrunning your bed heater.

 I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.
+Quad is likely not worth the extra fan over triple, but I had spares so I went for it.

 #### Is "dual control" necessary?

 Almost certainly not.
 I originally set it up that way because it was easier to wire in my particular case.
 But since I had had it set up that way, I took advantage of it to keep my inner fans running a bit lower since the airflow is more channeled.

+Triple fans with "single" control is probably the sanest approach.

 #### I insist on running quad fans at 100%, why am I having a bad time?